-Blog Marketing: What Is It and How to Do It
+Blog Marketing: What It Is and How to Do It

-How to Use a Blog to Promote and Grow Your Home Business
+Promote and Grow Your Home Business

-What is Blog Marketing?
+What Blog Marketing Is

 Blog marketing is the process of reaching your home business' target market through the use of a blog.
 Initially, business owners had a blog separate from their websites, but today, you can easily integrate the two to make it easier for you to manage, as well as easier for visitors to access.
 Many business owners use a blogging platform, such as WordPress, for both their website and blog.

 The Pros of Blog Marketing

 The very nature of blogging makes them ideal for marketing since they provide new content to draw people back, and offer a way for consumers and businesses to interact.
 Here are a few other benefits:

 - Inexpensive to Start and Run: For the cost of a domain name and web hosting, you can have a customized blog marketing setup.